Grampers-Dev/ethereum-transaction-viewer/README.md

 ## Example Usage

-Here is an example of how you can use this script:
+Here's an example of how you can use this script:

 1. Enter 'info' to get transaction information for the latest block.
 2. Enter 'price' to get the current Ethereum price and compare it to the latest block.